 Now the question here is, how do you do that?

-Well, you give them landing page experience and not a full-scale website experience.
+Well, you give them landing page experience, not a full-scale website experience.
 This often means removing elements like navigation.
 Having navigation on your landing page will dilute their attention and they end up focusing on something other than what you intend them to do on your page.

-One other thing to keep in mind here is that every element – copy, visuals, CTAs, social proof, etc. – you add on this page has to propel visitors towards taking the action you want them to do.
+Another thing to remember here is that every element – copy, visuals, CTAs, social proof, etc. – you add on this page has to propel visitors towards taking the action you want them to do.

 Going back to that Shopify example, you’d see that the page is navigation free and every element placed on that page is designed to make convince visitors to start a free trial.